xenon-middleware/xenon-docker-images/slurm-23/README.md

 ```bash
 docker run -p 10022:22 ghcr.io/xenon-middleware/slurm:23
 ```
+(depending on your Docker setup, you might need to run with `--privileged --cgroupns=private` arguments)

 Once the container is running, you can log into it with (password is 'javagat'):